 Because of the Cuban Adjustment Act, all Cubans who arrive can stay, unlike any other immigrants from any country on earth.
 If the Cuban Adjustment Act were repealed, this gigantic financial incentive would be removed.
-Learn more about this remarkable, but little-known, federal legislation: http://www.walterlippmann.com/migration.html
+Learn more about this remarkable, but little-known, federal legislation:

 Washington has budgeted $80 million dollars to organize the overthrow of the Cuban government and the social system which it defends, the one which provides free health care and education for everyone.
 Don’t take my word for the amount, look at the website of the U.S. government: http://www.cafc.gov

 Considering everything, from geography to population magnitude and more, Cuba and the United States are not and cannot be equal.
 Cuba’s government certainly does limit democratic rights.
 But in a situation like David and Goliath, Cuba does what it feels it must to defend itself.
-Look at Iraq today and you can see what Cuba would look like if it were “liberated” by Washington.
+Look at Iraq or Afghanistan today and you can see what Cuba would look like if it were “liberated” by Washington.

 In Guantanamo, the world can see what legal system Washington would impose on the rest of Cuba if only it could.
 In Guantanamo, which is United States occupied territory, prisoners are held without trial for years, and are told they could be held indefinitely even if not found guilty there.
 In this context, Cuba’s defensive measures should surprise no one.

 My father and his parents lived in Cuba from 1939 to 1942.
-They were German Jewish refugees from Nazi Germany, and not political left-wingers.
+They were German Jewish refugees from Nazi Germany, not political left-wingers.
 That family history is where my own interest in Cuba comes from.

 Cuban society today represents an effort to build an alternative to the way life was under the dictatorship of Fulgencio Batista, who ran Cuba before Fidel Castro led a revolution there.
-No one complained about a lack of human rights and democracy in those days, but U.S. businesses were protected.
+No one complained about a lack of human rights and democracy in those days, but U.S. business interests were protected.

 Some things work, some don’t.
-Like any society, Cuba its flaws and contradictions, as well as having solid achievements.
+Like any society, Cuba its flaws and contradictions, as well as having some solid achievements.
 No society is perfect.
 But we can certainly learn a few things from Cuba’s experience.
-I think we can learn more than a few.
-If we want to bring freedom to Cuba, the best thing we can do is practice what we preach.
+If there's to be talk about bringing freedom to Cuba, how can that make any sense if people from the United States aren't free to go and see it for ourselves?
+Cuba is the only country on earth for which people from the United States need a permission slip from the federal government to go for a visit.

-Since August 2000, the CubaNews list, a free Yahoo news group has compiled a wide range
+Since August 2000, the CubaNews list, a free Yahoo news group has compiled a wide range of materials, pro and con, about Cuba, its people, politics and culture, and life within the island and affecting it in the Cuban diaspora abroad.

 Details on the Yahoo newsgroup: